topgabbie/project_12/readme.md

         cd ansible-config-artifacts
         cd ansible-playbook -i inventory/dev.yml playbooks/site.yaml
     ![wireshackremove](images/wiresrmv.png)
-11. ssh into any of the client servers and confirm if Wireshack has been removed.
+11. SSH into any of the client servers and confirm if Wireshack has been removed.
         ![wireshack](images/wireshack%20conf.png)

 ## CONFIGURE UAT WEBSERVERS WITH A ROLE ‘WEBSERVER’